Updated March 31, 2026

 - Workers' compensation is required in New Jersey for businesses with 1 or more employees, with exemptions for sole proprietors and partners.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before move-in or renewal.
+- Most commercial leases in New Jersey require proof of general liability coverage, so landlords may ask for evidence before move-in or renewal.

 - The New Jersey Department of Banking and Insurance is the regulatory body overseeing insurance matters, so policy forms and carrier offerings should be reviewed with the local market in mind.